fieldtrip/website/faq/why_should_i_use_the_cfg.correcttail_option_when_using_statistics_montecarlo.md

 # Why should I use the cfg.correcttail option when using statistics_montecarlo?

-When running statistics using **[ft_freqstatistics](https://github.com/fieldtrip/fieldtrip/blob/release/ft_freqstatistics.m)**, **[ft_timelockstatistics](https://github.com/fieldtrip/fieldtrip/blob/release/ft_timelockstatistics.m)**, or **[ft_sourcestatistics](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourcestatistics.m)** with cfg.method = 'montecarlo' you are presented with the option cfg.correcttail, which is relevant when you are doing a two-sided tes
+When running statistics using **[ft_freqstatistics](https://github.com/fieldtrip/fieldtrip/blob/release/ft_freqstatistics.m)**, **[ft_timelockstatistics](https://github.com/fieldtrip/fieldtrip/blob/release/ft_timelockstatistics.m)**, or **[ft_sourcestatistics](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourcestatistics.m)** with `cfg.method = 'montecarlo'` you are presented with the option `cfg.correcttail`, which is relevant when you are doing a two-sided test:

     % cfg.correcttail = correct p-values or alpha-values when doing a two-sided test, 'alpha','prob' or 'no' (default = 'no')

+{% include markup/warning %}
+When doing a two-sided test with alpha = 0.05 and *not correcting*, you are effectively testing with alpha = 0.1.
+{% include markup/end %}

 ## Correct alpha

-In case of a two-tailed test, the type-I error rate (alpha) refers to both tails of the distribution, whereas the stat.prob value computed with the montecarlo method corresponds to one tail, i.e. the probability, under the assumption of no effect or no difference (the null hypothesis), of obtaining a result equal to or more extreme than what was actually observed.
+In case of a two-tailed test, the type-I error rate (alpha) refers to both tails of the distribution, whereas the `stat.prob` value computed with the montecarlo method corresponds to one tail, i.e. the probability, under the assumption of no effect or no difference (the null hypothesis), of obtaining a result equal to or more extreme than what was actually observed.
 The decision rule whether the